 To ensure that articled clerks are able to discuss their progress and that we fulfill our teaching and associated responsibilities effectively, we have a number of resources for clerks to help them through the articling year: In Saint John, Fredericton, Moncton, St. John’s and Charlottetown each clerk has a partner assigned to them as a principal.
 The principal provides guidance throughout the year and meets regularly with the clerk to review evaluations and discuss progress.
 In Halifax, the Supervising Lawyer for articled clerks, Michelle Awad, meets regularly with the clerks and oversees the office’s articling program.
-Each clerk also has an associate mentor to provide advice and support throughout the articling year.
+Each clerk, in all offices, also has an associate mentor to provide advice and support throughout the articling year.
 The clerk and his or her mentor are encouraged to meet regularly for lunch; informal relationships frequently develop as well and continue in practice.
 These relationships are, and have always been, a well known part of our firm’s culture.

 Collective Social Responsibility and Diversity